Collagen is a protein that provides structural support to the body’s connective tissues, such as ligaments, skin, muscle, bone, and cartilage.

 HOW I USE COLLAGEN

-As a woman with Multiple Sclerosis (MS),I use Collagen to help manage my MS. When I discovered that inflammation causes MS relapses, with relapses being the worsening of current or creation of new MS symptoms), I incorporated Collagen into my beneficial diet to to help manage inflammation.
+As a woman with Multiple Sclerosis (MS),I use Collagen to help manage my MS. When I discovered that inflammation can cause MS relapses, with relapses being the worsening of current or creation of new MS symptoms), I incorporated Collagen into my beneficial diet to to help manage inflammation.

 And managing inflammation helps manage my MS.